adsouza/adsouza.github.io/text.md

 This length never needs to be updated if we can never change the _number_ of graphemes or characters in a string.
 Often we want to go even further & never modify the bytes in strings at all.
 The term used to describe data that can never be changed is **immutable** - as opposed to mutable.

+The types of data we've considered so far (e.g. boolean, numeric, text) can be combined to create even more useful ways of organizing data.
+We refer to those as _composite_ types.
+Let us next consider [sum types](sum-types.md).